 Adequate natural light and ventilation are necessary for residential liveability.
-However, the need to mitigate impacts could conflict with providing light and ventilation along building walls facing the ALRT and bus loop.
+However, the need to mitigate impacts could conflict with providing light and ventilation along building walls facing the ALRT.
 New development must achieve solutions to this conflict to ensure residential liveability.
-Below grade dwelling units and their private outdoor spaces do not receive adequate light.
+Below grade units and their private outdoor spaces do not receive adequate light.